Facilitation Training in Dublin

 So when you are dropped in it and asked to facilitate, we have the model to calm the nerves and get working on it.

-I, Interaction the type of interaction that you looking for in each question
+I, Interaction.
+The type of interaction you are looking for in the workshop.

-D, The decision or outcome that you are looking for?
+D, Decision or outcome that you want to achieve.

-Ask, is a list of question that you can ask at the workshop.
-Later, I discuss how to formulate really good questions, there’s actually a bit of an art to this.
-Initially you’ll probably need about 5 or six questions.
-Not sure where to start, ask the attendees or other stakeholder what questions they want explored or answered.
+A list of question that you can ask at the workshop.
+Later, I discuss how to formulate outstanding questions; there’s a bit of an art to this.
+Initially, you’ll probably need about 5 or six items to debate.
+Not sure where to start, ask the attendees or other stakeholders what topics they want to be explored or answered.
 Even if you know this already it’s a great idea to ask participants directly again.
-This includes them and perhaps gives them ownership in the workshop outcome.
+It involves them and perhaps gives them ownership in the workshop outcome.

-Interaction, how do you want the interaction to go?
-There is a vast number of possible ways that you want the interaction to go.
+How do you want the interaction to go?
+There is a vast number of possible ways that you want the communication to go.
 You need to pick the way that works for the question, the audience and what you the facilitator can control.
-Brainstorm, go round, smaller groups, fish bowl, shout out, white board, Pair Share.
+Brainstorm, go round, smaller groups, fish bowl, shout out, whiteboard, Pair Share.
 We have plenty more to explore and learn.

-Discussion or sometimes I say delivery.
+or sometimes I say delivery.
 How do we create a forum to get to the bottom of the topic.
-This is a follow-on to the interaction above, you’re handing it over to the floor to work through it.
+You’re subsequently handing it over to the floor to work through it.
 Again the range of techniques here is vast.
 You may need to try a few from the tried and trusted cause-effect diagrams, affinity or more sophisticated Liberating Structures.

-Evaluation, the facilitator needs to ensure that the attended have worked through an evolution of the items discussed.
+The facilitator needs to ensure that the attended have worked through an evolution of the items discussed.
 What are the options, how do they compare, this can be contentious.
-However as a facilitator you’ve got them working through it.
+However, as a facilitator, you’ve got them working through it.

-Decision, we have wasted our time if we don’t get to a decision.
-As a facilitator you should have prepared for the decision and mobilised the authority to make the decision in the room.
-This is the learning outcome that I’m so keen on.
+We have wasted our time if we don’t get to a conclusion.
+As a facilitator, you should prepare for the decision and mobilise the authority to decide in the room.
+We are passionate about this learning outcome.

-There are many layers to facilitation, AIDED can help you build a roadmap to really get it right.
+There are many layers to facilitation training; AIDED can help you build a roadmap to get it right.
 I’ll post a few more expansions of this in the coming weeks.